Dear Lab Tests OnlineAU community,

 Cytology is most often used as a screening tool to look for disease and to decide whether or not more tests need to be performed.
 An example of screening would be the investigation of a breast lump.
 In combination with examination by the clinician and imaging tests, a needle aspirate of the lump submitted for cytology will show whether the breast cells are suspicious for cancer or look bland/ benign.
 If they look suspicious, a core biopsy with a larger needle may be performed which takes more tissue, allowing for a definitive diagnosis to be made before deciding what type of surgery is required (local removal of the lump or removal of the whole breast).

-The analysis of cells from within a mass or organ.
+This is the analysis of cells from within a mass or organ.
 This involves a more invasive sampling procedure called Fine Needle Aspiration (FNA).
 A needle is inserted into the area of the body being examined, sometimes with the use of imaging (e.g. ultrasound or CT scan) to ensure that the suspicious area is being sampled.
 This procedure may be performed after injection of local anaesthetic to numb the skin, or even under light sedation if involving a deep organ or tissue.
 The cells retrieved are expressed onto a slide and prepared in a similar way to the cervical smear.
 If fluid is aspirated (e.g. within from a thyroid cyst), it may first be spun by a centrifuge so that the cell-containing sediment collects at the bottom of the test tube, allowing the best material to be sampled for examination.

 Special stains are performed to highlight the cells and background material on the slide, in a similar way to histopathology sections.